pippo-java/pippo.github.io/_posts/2015-03-17-modularity.md

 order: 70
 ---

 Pippo was designed since the first version with the modularity in mind.
-Any aspect of this framework can be changed:
+Many aspects (extension points) of this framework can be changed:

-- embedded `WebServer` (using _Pippo setServer_ or auto discovery mechanism)
+- `WebServer` (using _Pippo setServer()_ or auto discovery mechanism)
-- `TemplateEngine` (using _Application.setTemplateEngine_ or auto discovery mechanism)
+- `TemplateEngine` (using _Application.setTemplateEngine()_ or auto discovery mechanism)
-- `RouteMatcher` (using _Application.setRouteMatcher_)
-- `ExceptionHandler` (using _Application.setExceptionHandler_)
+- `Router` (using _Application.setRouter()_)
-- `RouteNotFoundHandler` (using _Application.setRouteNotFoundHandler_)
+- `ErrorHandler` (using _Application.setErrorHandler()_)

-Also you can set some parameters related to file upload process (_Application.setUploadLocation_ and _Application.setMaximumUploadSize_).
+Also you can set some parameters related to file upload process (_Application.setUploadLocation()_ and _Application.setMaximumUploadSize()_).
 You can modify some settings for an embedded WebServer using _WebServerSettings_.

-We chose Service Loader mechanism from Java as builtin module system in Pippo because is a standard easy to use mechanism You can create a modular application using `ServiceLocator` class (trivial wrapper over Service Loader concept).
+We chose the Service Loader mechanism from Java as built in modules system in Pippo because is a standard and easy to use.
+You can create a modular application using [ServiceLocator]({{ site.coreurl }}/src/main/java/ro/pippo/core/util/ServiceLocator.java) class (trivial wrapper over Service Loader concept).

-To improve the modularity mechanism, we added the concept of `Initializer`.
+To improve the modularity mechanism, we added the concept of [Initializer]({{ site.coreurl }}/src/main/java/ro/pippo/core/Initializer.java).
 When Pippo starts up an application, it scans the classpath roots, looking for files named `pippo.properties`.
 It reads every pippo.properties file it finds, and it instantiates and execute the initializers defined in those files.

-To demonstrate the initializer concept I added a dump _FreemarkerInitializer_ in pippo-freemarker module.
-In our example, the _pippo.properties_ file (which should be packaged in the root of the classpath) contains only one line:
+To demonstrate the initializer concept I added a dump [FreemarkerInitializer]({{ site.codeurl }}/pippo-freemarker/src/main/java/ro/pippo/freemarker/FreemarkerInitializer.java) in pippo-freemarker module.
+In our example, the [pippo.properties]({{ site.codeurl }}/pippo-freemarker/src/main/resources/pippo.properties) file (which should be packaged in the root of the classpath) contains only one line:

 ```properties
 initializer=ro.pippo.freemarker.FreemarkerInitializer